fflores28/Project-Roadmap/README.md

 - Foster collaboration and exchange of ideas with fellow learners and professionals 🤝

 > [!NOTE]
-> This repository is only used for a quick introduction & organizational purposes.
+> This repository is only used for a quick introduction & for organizational purposes.
 The following links will direct you to the actual individual project repositories.

 ## Main Categories